Oklahoma Panhandle State Aggies: Football

 The football team plays at Carl Wooten Field and at one point competed in the Central States Football League (CSFL) until after the 2017 fall season.
 Previously, the Aggies competed in the NCAA Division II Lone Star Conference during the 2016 fall season.
-In the early nineties, OPSU Aggies football was known as a football powerhouse in the NAIA.
+In the early nineties, OPSU Aggies football was known as a football powerhouse in the NAIA, where it competed in the Oklahoma Intercollegiate Conference (OIC) through the 1996 season, after which it folded; the Aggies subsequently became an NCAA Division II independent.
 The program has recently had some success thanks to the late Mike Wyatt (2007–2010).
 The 2010 team produced the Aggie football program's first winning season since 2004, going 6–5.
 Russell Gaskamp, coach from 2012 to 2018, set new records in player involvement in community service activities.

 Soccer

 The Aggies Men's Soccer was founded on April 1, 2019.
 The team practices and plays on campus at Anchor D Stadium at Carl Wooten Field.
 In their inaugural season, the men finished with an overall record of 9-6-2, including a conference record of 4-4-1.
 The men achieved a berth into the Sooner Athletic Conference (SAC) conference tournament quarterfinal, where they fell (2-1) in overtime to eventual conference tournament finalist Science & Arts (OK).